-Shortly before the release of iOS 10 in early September 2016, Apple changed something in its review process, and as a result, we see many apps being rejected for "non-public API" usage, with a message similar to the one at the end of this article.
+Shortly before the release of iOS 10 in early September 2016, Apple changed something in its review process, and as a result, we see many apps being rejected for “non-public API” usage, with a message similar to the one at the end of this article.
 These are in fact not calls to a private API, but rather simple selector name clashes, where PSPDFKit has internally named a method the same as one that Apple uses internally.
-Since these internal names are not documented and this also cannot be verified offline, there is no way for us to anticipate what names are supposedly reserved.
+Since these internal names are not documented and cannot be verified offline, there is no way for us to anticipate which names are supposedly reserved.

 The rejection is invalid.
 We opened up rdar://28252227: Incorrect App Store rejections for name clashes on methods that happen to be named like private API for Apple to look into this particular problem.
 We were not the only ones encountering this issue in September 2016.

 We care about good bug reports at PSPDFKit.
-You can help by duping our radar to show that this issue is of utmost importance.
+You can help by duping our radar to show that this issue is of the utmost importance.